- 2 pounds lean lamb stew meat, cut into 3/4-inch cubes

 - 1 cup unsweetened pineapple juice

-- 1 medium tart apple, peeled and chopped
+- 1 medium tart apple, peeled, cored and chopped

 - 1/4 cup tomato sauce

-- In a Dutch oven, brown meat in oil in batches on all sides; remove from pan and keep warm.
-Cook onion and garlic in drippings until onion is tender.
+- In a Dutch oven, brown meat in oil in batches.
+Cook onion and garlic in drippings until onion is softened.
 Add the curry, salt, pepper, coriander, cumin, cinnamon and cayenne; cook and stir for 2 minutes.
 Sprinkle with flour; cook and stir for 2-3 minutes.
 Stir in the water, pineapple juice, apple and tomato sauce.

 - Return meat to Dutch oven.
 Bring to boil.
-Reduce heat; cover and simmer for 1 hour or until meat is tender.
+Reduce heat; cover and simmer for about 60 minutes or until meat is tender.
 Remove from the heat.
 Stir in sour cream.
-Serve with noodles or rice if desired.
+Serve over hot cooked rice or noodles if desired.
 Yield: 6 servings.